Which bed to choose for a baby?

 - Accompanies the child from birth to several years.

-- Economic in the long term.
+- Economical in the long term.

 Disadvantages